 Under the legislation, the City of London is the "designated council" for the scheme and has the responsibility under S.151 of the 1972 Local Government Act for adequate financial administration for the scheme.

-The London Councils Leaders' Committee sets the overall strategy for grants and the budget.
+The London Councils Leaders' Committee sets the overall strategy for grants and approves the budget, annually.

-The 2017-21 Grants Programme
+The 2017-22 Grants Programme